aled1027/notes.alexledger.net/content/post/are-you-a-pirate.md

 I've read this post before and had the pleasure of revisiting it when a friend sent it over.

-I've been thinking more about similar ideas: deviancy, variability, and risks, particularly I think of as "generally perceived risks", that is actions that are perceived as risky by the general population.
+I've been thinking more about similar ideas: deviancy, variability, and risks, especially actions that are perceived as risky by the general population but are perhaps not that risky at all - there's an inevitability, a necessity to them.

 ---